Note: The MCS calculator is only available when designing a system within the UK. If used outside of the UK it will throw an error.

 - Save the proposal template and go to MyEnergy to see if the MCS system performance table has been applied.
 The MCS system performance table should look like the table shown below:

-How do i set the Occupancy Archetype for MCS Self-consumption Calculations?
+Setting up the Occupancy Archetype for MCS Self-consumption Calculations

 You can set the occupancy archetype in Projects > Electricity Usage.
 You will need to choose a usage source other than default as you set the occupancy archetype under Curve weekday.
 Each of the options for Curve Weekday maps to the 3 different occupancy archetype as defined in the table below: